LaunchCodeEducation/lchs/src/appendices/software-installation/python-setup.rst

 Chromebook Users
 ----------------

+.. admonition:: Warning

+   If you use a virtual desktop for your programming course, do NOT install VS Code on your device.
+Use the login information your teacher gave you to access the application.

 #.
 Visit the `Miniconda download <https://docs.conda.io/en/latest/miniconda.html#linux-installers>`__
    page and select the Linux installer for the most recent version of Python.